Una Pope-Hennessy

 Dame Una Constance Pope-Hennessy, DBE (née Birch; 21 April 1875 – 16 August 1949) was a British writer, historian, and biographer.
 She was the daughter of Sir Arthur Birch, and married Major (later Major-General) Richard Pope-Hennessy in 1910.

-During the First World War, she was a member of the Central Prisoners of War Committee of the British Red Cross Society.
+During the First World War, she was a member of the Central Prisoners of War Committee.
 For this work, she was appointed Dame Commander of the Order of the British Empire (DBE) in the 1920 civilian war honours.
 Her two sons were both notable in their own right: James Pope-Hennessy was a writer and Sir John Pope-Hennessy an art historian.

 She died in 1949 and is buried alongside her husband at Friary Church of St Francis and St Anthony, Crawley.

 Writings

 Pope-Hennessy's early published works were historical studies of jades and secret societies.
 Her first biographies were on Anna Van Schurman and Madame Roland.
 In 1929 she published Three English Women in America, charting American experience of Frances Trollope, Fanny Kemble and Harriet Martineau.
 It became one of her best known works, and so did her biographical study of Edgar Allan Poe, published in 1934.
 Other widely read biographies followed.
 In 1940 she published a biography of Agnes Strickland, and the exhaustive biography of Charles Dickens was published in 1945.

 In 1938 Pope-Hennessy published an account of her visit to Leningrad during the Stalin reign in The Closed City.
 Her final two books were translations, A Czarina's Story and Canon Charles Kingsley both published in 1948 a year before her death.